 - On the 4th Wednesday of the month, the band at Rostherne go to Great Budworth to join their practice (they or some of their ringers come to Rostherne on the 2nd Wednesday).
 They often have to cancel a practice because of a shortage of ringers, so please check in advance.

 - There are no regular practices at Stalybridge (Holy Trinity)

 - Practices at Stockport (St Mary) are monthly on a pre-arranged Sunday [see Programme]

 Webmaster's Warning: The information in the table is currently being updated.

 Two Views of Practices in East Branch

 The grid below allows you to choose the number of bells and the practice night.
-If you then click on a particular tower, it will open up the Dove's guide entry on a separate page.
+If you then click on a particular tower, it will open up the Dove's guide entry.
 If you're interested in the contact details for a particular tower, please look them up on the Contacts page.
 Only nine towers are shown at a time, so to scroll to the next or previous set, click on the > or < in the upper right corner of the directory.
 Note that the towers are also colour coded - white boxes for 6 bell towers, a pale blue for 8 bell towers, a pale indigo for 10 bell towers, and a pale deep purple for our only 12 bell tower.
 The shadings are very subtle, but obvious once you have seen them.
 The first nine churches are either 6 or 8 bells, and the next nine churches are either 8, 10 or 12 bell towers.
 So if you look at the first two pages of the listing, you'll see the differences.
-If you want to print the results of your bells/practice night search, click on the printer icon in the lower left of the frame.
+If you want to print any directory entry, just click on the three vertical dots in the upper right and then click on Printer.